diloper/Train-and-Deploy-YOLO-Models/README.md

     - Folder of images (example: `my_images/test`)
     - Video file (example: `testvid.mp4`)
     - Index of a connected USB camera (example: `usb0`)
+    - Index of a connected Picamera module for Raspberry Pi (example: 'picamera0')
 - `--thresh` (optional): Minimum confidence threshold for displaying detected objects.
 Default value is 0.5 (example: `0.4`)
 - `--resolution` (optional): Resolution in WxH to display inference results at.
 If not specified, the program will match the source resolution. (example: `1280x720`)
 - `--record` (optional): Record a video of the results and save it as `demo1.avi`.
 (If using this option, the `--resolution` argument must also be specified.)